 Nearby Waverley Abbey, owned by British Heritage, was the first monastery founded in Britain by the Cistercian religious order and is very interesting to see.
 For those who have long fancied themselves to be outdoorsy types (we see you and we respect your commitment to wearing wellies for much of the year), head to the Rural Life Centre to learn about the last 150 years of Farnham’s history and rural industry.
 Your kids will absolutely love seeing the 1940s corrugated iron laundry shed they have on display - well, they’ll tolerate it if you bribe them with an ice cream afterwards.
 Maybe you’ll even inspire them to grow their own vegetables.

 Farnham park, a medieval deer park, is a short walk from the town centre and provides unobstructed views of the town and the countryside beyond.
-If you look in the right direction, you could almost believe that times haven’t changed since then, so stunning is the landscape.
-If nature is your bag, the lovely little garden at this Surrey home might be perfect for you.
+If you look in the right direction, you could almost believe that times haven’t changed since then, so impressive is the landscape.

 WWF Living Planet Centre

 Animal lover?
-First of all, book a stay in a pet-friendly Plum Guide home like the lovely Lola in Notting Hill.
+First of all, book a stay in a pet-friendly Plum Guide home.
 Second of all, hop on the train and visit the WWF Living Planet Centre.
 Any teenagers who have recently turned vegan (making the Ocado order into a nightmare, no doubt) will also love this option on our list of places to visit in Surrey.
 The home of the environmental charity WWF-UK, it’s an education and visitor centre designed to teach everyone about the earth’s different environments.

 It’s a visually striking place to visit, with exhibits themed to oceans, forests and wildlife.
 Each topic is enlivened with a film, and even the building itself is ecologically designed.
 Your little rascals will love the treasure hunts and will learn facts about the environment while they search for treasure.
 It’s even free to visit, with donations encouraged - and of course, it’s a very good cause.